mark-rushakoff/go_tftpd/README.md

 An implementation of a TFTP daemon written in Go.

+## Usage

+go_tftpd should currently be considered alpha status.
+It serves files from the current working directory and it does not yet respect any TFTP options (e.g. larger block size).

+If invoked as `go run main.go` it will bind to 127.0.0.1 and port 69 (the default TFTP server port).
+The host and port can be overridden with `-host` and `-port` respectively.

+## Implementation notes

 This implementation aims to be two things:

 1. A functional and useful TFTP daemon suitable for general use.